 - o Proper shipping name.

-- Hazard class.
+- o Hazard Class.

 - Identification number.

-- o Packing group.
+- Packing group.

-- o Correct packaging.
+- Correct packaging.

 - Correct label and markings.

-- o Correct placards.
+- Correct placards.

 - Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.

 - Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).